iamvenu13342/Projects/TERRAFORM/Infrastructure-Monitoring-Setup/Issues.md

 <h2>1.
 Incorrect AWS AMI ID </h2>

-**Issue:** The specified AMI ID (`ami-0c55b159cbfafe1f0`) might not be available in the region you're deploying to.
+-**Issue:** The specified AMI ID (`ami-0c55b159cbfafe1f0`) might not be available in the region you're deploying to.

-**Solution:** Verify the AMI ID is available in your region.
+-**Solution:** Verify the AMI ID is available in your region.
 Use the AWS Management Console or AWS CLI to find a suitable AMI ID.

 <h2>2.
 Security Group Configuration Errors</h2>

-**Issue:** The security group rules might not be correctly configured, preventing access to Prometheus or Grafana.
+-**Issue:** The security group rules might not be correctly configured, preventing access to Prometheus or Grafana.

-**Solution:** Ensure that the security group allows inbound traffic on the necessary ports (80 for HTTP and 3000 for Grafana).
+-**Solution:** Ensure that the security group allows inbound traffic on the necessary ports (80 for HTTP and 3000 for Grafana).
 Verify the VPC ID is correct and exists.

 <h2>3.
 IAM Role and Policy Issues</h2>

-**Issue:** The IAM role and policy attachment might not be correctly configured, causing permission errors.
+-**Issue:** The IAM role and policy attachment might not be correctly configured, causing permission errors.

-**Solution:** Ensure the IAM role has the correct trust relationship and the policy ARN is accurate.
+-**Solution:** Ensure the IAM role has the correct trust relationship and the policy ARN is accurate.
 Verify the role is correctly attached to the EC2 instances.

 <h2>4.
 VPC and Subnet Configuration Errors</h2>

-**Issue:** The VPC or subnet configuration might be incorrect, causing deployment failures.
+-**Issue:** The VPC or subnet configuration might be incorrect, causing deployment failures.

-**Solution:** Double-check the VPC and subnet IDs and ensure they exist and are correctly configured.
+-**Solution:** Double-check the VPC and subnet IDs and ensure they exist and are correctly configured.
 Verify that the subnet ID matches the VPC ID.

 <h2>5.
 Terraform Module Errors</h2>

-**Issue:** Errors in Terraform modules might cause deployment issues.
+-**Issue:** Errors in Terraform modules might cause deployment issues.

-**Solution:** Ensure the modules are correctly sourced and configured.
+-**Solution:** Ensure the modules are correctly sourced and configured.
 Verify all required variables are provided and outputs are correctly defined.